ZacJoffe/cs488-project/README.md

 The name "Kefka" comes from the main antagonist of my favorite game, [Final Fantasy VI](https://en.wikipedia.org/wiki/Final_Fantasy_VI).
 I've thought of this project as the "final boss" of my degree, so this name felt appropriate.

 ## Building and Running
-Ensure the repo is cloned with submodules.
-A single `premake4` script is used to build the source and libraries:
+I combined the two build scripts into a single `premake4` script.
+This script is used to build the source and libraries:
 ```sh
 $ premake4 gmake && make
 ```